-Infinity Blade's excellent presentation belies its zero penny asking price, and while its 'plot' won't exactly win any oscars any time soon, you don't download this great iPhone game for the narrative; you download it for the smart, occasionally heart-hammering reaction-based action.
+Infinity Blade's excellent presentation belies its zero penny asking price, and while the game's 'plot' won't exactly win any oscars any time soon, you don't download this great iPhone action title for the narrative; you download it for the smart, occasionally heart-hammering reaction-based action.

 New Star Soccer

 This is the iPhone game equivalent of class A drugs (in terms of addictive quality, rather than cost, thankfully).
 Guide a footballer to super stardom, managing his training regime and relationships as well as getting involved in matches with set pieces and attempts on goal.
 The fact that it's free to download is all the more impressive.

 This blast from the past has you stacking up blocks to form as high a tower as possible, but you'll need excellent timing to avoid toppling the whole thing.
 Tiny Tower gets seriously tense as your skyscraper reaches the stars and you'll be playing endlessly to try and beat your high score.